danilopedraza/komodo/book/src/programming_with_symstatic/builtin_types.md

   **Note**: You probably noticed the `0..4` expression.
 This is a **range**, and it behaves exactly like you expect: It goes from 0 to 3 (it always excludes the last number).

 - Tuples: An ordered collection of anything.
 Wait...
 That's the same as lists!
 Yes.
 There are differences, though.
-You can't do operations with tuples just like you can with lists, and you can compose them like we did above with lists.
+You can't do operations with tuples just like you can with lists, and you can't compose them like we did above with lists.
 You can write them like this: `('1', 11, "111")`.

 - Sets: An unordered and extendable collection of anything.
 You can write them like this: `{ 1, 2, 3 }`.